pulumi/pulumi-kubernetesx/README.md

 The `kx` library takes full advantage of being defined in TypeScript, not in YAML.
 This enables the use of functions, overloading, type-checking, and many other richer API design tools than are available in the raw Kubernetes API.

+If you are just getting started with Pulumi and Kubernetes, the [Pulumi Kubernetes][pulumi-k8s] introduction is a better place to start.

+[pulumi-k8s]: {{< relref "/docs/intro/cloud-providers/kubernetes" >}}

 ## Installation